fmuwanguzi/Snake-game/README.md

 ## Felix's Snake 🐍 game

-If you'd like to contribute or codealong with just make pull-request on my project link https://github.com/fmuwanguzi/Snake-game
+If you'd like to contribute or codealong just make pull-request on my project link https://github.com/fmuwanguzi/Snake-game

 Link to play the game https://fmuwanguzi.github.io/

 This was my first project trying to build out a game using HTML (canvas),css  and javascript.
 Motivation for trying to make this game wasn't just that it was my first project at general assembly bootcamp.
-I remember playing this  game on old nokia flip phones.
+I remember playing this  game on old nokia flip phones as a child.

-## In my of the game

 Goal of the game is to have a block generate, move using keys on keyboard.
 And eat other blocks kind of like pacman.
 Difficulty of the game increases becuase the first block grows in size and moves faster as the game continues.